nextensio/automation/deploy/aws/kops/README.md

 1. First say "<git-repo-root>/automation/deploy/aws/kops/create.py  -delete <cluster>" - this will remove all the nextensio specific stuff we added to amazon (like transit gateway attachments, loadbalancers et..)

-2. Then say "terraform destroy" - if we dont do step 1, then terraform will not be able to destroy the cluster because of dependent resources not cleaned up.
+2. Then say "terraform destroy out/terraform" - if we dont do step 1, then terraform will not be able to destroy the cluster because of dependent resources not cleaned up.
 This will take 5 minutes and the cluster will be destroyed.
 Terraform will wait for a user input, answer 'yes' when terraform asks so we give permission to delete the stuff created by terraform